A tribute to the spork – and other multifunctional equipment

 Speed, quality, flavor – it’s the trifecta every kitchen is looking to achieve.
 High speed, high-tech, and programmable combi-ovens have revolutionized cooking for many kitchens.
 Combi-ovens can produce both dry (convection) and moist (steam) heat and can shift between the types of heat automatically during the cooking process – allowing you to steam vegetables while braising meat, all with one piece of equipment.

 In addition to fast cooking, many combi-ovens enable the pre-programming of hundreds of food items and automatically switch the oven off when the food is cooked – reducing guesswork and labor while boosting quality and consistency.
-In fact, according to Y-Pulse, 30 percent of restaurants are implementing combination equipment and other high-volume production technologies.

 Automatic silverware wrapping machine